2: TIME DOESN’T STAND STILL IN MAIDSTONE.

 ‘Five grand!’
 Mower said.
-‘Five grand!’
-It was as if repeating it would make more sense of the incomprehensible.
-‘Your magazine will pay me one thousand quid for publishing details of my strange phenomenon but five thousand if they don’t?
+‘Five grand if it doesn’t appear, yet only one if it does?
 There’s some weird bollox going on here, but more likely you’re just talking it!’

-‘Could I trouble you for a glass of water, mate?’
+‘Could I have a glass of water, matey?’
 Kai replied matter of factly.
-‘I’ve been traipsing fruitlessly around Maidstone for half an hour in this heat searching for a rear indicator bulb to kill time before meeting you.’
+‘I’ve been traipsing around Maidstone for half an hour in this heat searching for a rear indicator bulb to kill time before meeting you.’

-Glen was about to offer directions to the motor spares shop about a mile away but his cheeky grin signposted that he had no intention of paying for the blinking thing.
+Glen was about to offer directions to the motor spares shop about a mile away but Kai’s cheeky grin signposted he had no intention of paying for the blinking thing.

-‘Glad you didn’t throw it over me, old bean,’ Kai announced, ‘I took my life in my hands there.’
-The wind was suddenly taken out of Glen’s sails and he went as white as any canvas attached to a mast.
+‘Glad you didn’t throw it over me, old bean,’ Kai announced.
+The wind was suddenly taken out of Glen’s sails.

-‘What do you know about that?’ he demanded, but his fussilade failed to penetrate its target and Kai simply returned an enigmatic smile.
+‘What do you know about that?’ he demanded, but his fussilade was simply met with an enigmatic smile.
 Mower’s confidence had taken a bash.
-His brain felt like it was doing somersaults between his ears.
-He was sure that very few people would have seen the short paragraph in The Kent Courier tucked near the foot of page seven ten months earlier informing its readers that he had been given a two year suspended sentence for his misdemeanour, but evidently it hadn’t escaped the notice of his erstwhile fellow student or the proprietors and staff of Strange Phenomena UK.
-Surely, everyone who had ever made his acquaintance was aware, including Kai, that the offence was so out of character for him and still treat him with the respect he deserved.
+Surely, very few people would have seen the short paragraph in The Kent Courier tucked near the foot of page seven ten months earlier informing its readers that he had been given a two year suspended sentence for his misdemeanour, but evidently it hadn’t escaped the notice of this demon on his doorstep.

 ‘What’s that?’
 Mower said in reaction to a noise emanating from the lounge before heading there to investigate.